What A Functional Medicine Expert Does The Second He Starts Feeling Sick

 No matter how awesome our immune systems are, inevitably, we all get sick at some point.
 Eating clean and exercising will give your immune system a natural boost, but sometimes your body just gets caught off guard.
 Next thing you know you are waking up with that ever-so-slight tickle in the back of your throat, and you’re a little more tired than usual.
 You know right then that there are two options: Either you fight off this cold successfully, or the mucus monster takes over.

-Since I see patients every day in my functional medicine clinic, the last thing I want to do is walk into a consultation with a stuffed-up nose to tell other people how to be healthy.
+Since I see patients every day, the last thing I want to do is walk into a consultation with a stuffed-up nose to tell other people how to be healthy.
 Because of this, every time I feel a cold coming on, I have a specific regimen that usually kicks my immunity into high gear and allows me to avoid the cold completely—or at least greatly reduce it to only a couple of days of mild symptoms.
 Here's exactly what I do when I need to kick a cold in the butt!

 1. I incorporate detoxing superfoods.